BudddyDudeGuy/Night-City-Refined/README.md

 #### Downloading and Installing Modlist

-	Downloading and installing the modlist can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
+	:hand: Downloading and installing the modlist can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the Slow Download button for each mod.

 To install the modlist, complete the following steps: